 Invest In Bonding, Crowns, or Veneers

 To improve the shape of your teeth or to repair broken, uneven teeth, you have essentially three options: bonding, crowns, and veneers.
 Bonding is typically used to repair small cracks, visible front surface decay, and chips in teeth.
 It’s fairly affordable at a few hundred dollars to $1,000 per tooth, but it can stain, darken, and chip.
 “Crowns are the gold standard for tooth repair.
-Crowns are used to fix broken teeth, in bridges or atop dental implants to replace missing teeth, to restore proper bite by restoring length in teeth that have been ground down with age, or cosmetically along with veneers as part of a Smile Makeover,” says Dr. Mary Swift, award-winning cosmetic dentist and founder of Dallas Laser Dentistry.
+Crowns are used to fix broken teeth, in bridges or atop dental implants to replace missing teeth, to restore proper bite by restoring length in teeth that have been ground down with age, or cosmetically along with veneers as part of a Smile Makeover” says Dr. Mary Swift, award-winning cosmetic dentist and founder of Dallas Laser Dentistry.
 “Veneers are best used cosmetically to transform your smile, not simply repair it, and allow an experienced cosmetic dentist to optimize your smile based upon the shape of your face and lips.”
-But veneers don’t come cheap: porcelain veneers cost is around $1,000 to $4,000 per tooth.
+But veneers don’t come cheap: Cost is around $1,000 to $4,000 per tooth.

 Ask Your Dentist About Gum Grafting